-Let me tell you briefly about myself.
-I am a passionate and creative artist.
+I am Rom.
+A passionate and creative artist.

 I used to shoot using the classic 110mm and 35mm film cameras.
 My first digital camera was a Sony point and shoot with 12-megapixel resolution which I took with me in Australia.
 The first photograph I entered in a contest won the grand prize in a local city in Australia, using only the Sony compact camera.
 When you are an artist with a passion, there are no boundaries to your creativity.

-My passion for photography has been cultivated even further in every institution I was assigned to.
-I practiced taking head shots and portraits of seminarians and priests.
+My passion for photography has been cultivated even further in Australia where I took headshots and portraits of seminarians and priests.
 I collaborated with other professional photographers in Australia during events and celebrations, thus also learning from the pros.

-I have over 12 years of pro-photography experience as a free-lancer and in-house photographer until an opportunity knocked on my door to have my very own studio.
+I have over 12 years of professional photography experience, as a free-lancer and in-house photographer, until an opportunity knocked on my door to have my very own studio.
 Hence the birth of ROMP Studios (Rom Matibag Photography Studios).

 In 2020, I was chosen to be part of this nationwide initiative of 200 photographers for the 10,000 Head Shots Project by Peter Hurley and Tony Tafe.